kepons/pp2-production-stats/README.md

 ﻿# Paragon Pioneers 2 Production Stats

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) plugin for [Paragon Pioneers 2](https://paragonpioneers.com/) that aims to show some more detailed item production and consumption statistics.
+This is a [BepInEx](https://github.com/BepInEx/BepInEx) plugin for [Paragon Pioneers 2](https://paragonpioneers.com/) that aims to show some more detailed resource and unit production and consumption statistics.

 ## Current features

-Currently, the mod adds some text to the island storage screen detailing how much of a given item is produced and consumed on the current island and by what (see image below).
-Statistics are collected from the following sources:
+- **Resource production/consumption.** Some text is added to the island storage screen detailing how much of a given item can be produced and consumed on the current island and by what (see image below).
+Statistics are collected from the following sources (Note that resource consumption by palaces is not shown.):

   - Resource production buildings (buildings that harvest crops or trees or gather resources from multiple fields also take into account the number of available fields);
   - Unit production buildings;
   - Population need buildings that consume resources;
   - Resource doubling buildings;
   - Population.

-Note that resource consumption by shipyards and palaces is not shown.

 ![Production statistics example](img/production_stats_example.png "Production statistics example")

+- **Unit production/consumption.** Some text is added to the island garrison screen showing how much of the selected unit is being produced and consumed.
+Statistics are collected from the following sources:
+  - Unit production buildings;
+  - Population.

 ## Installation